Monitoring

 **Granularity**

-These graphs display the most recent metrics for your database service, logically grouped into OS Metrics, DB Metrics, and Performance Insights.
-Each graph supports the following capabilities:
+The graphs display the most recent metrics for your database services, logically grouped into OS Metrics, DB Metrics, and Performance Insights.
+By default, the graphs represent the monitoring metrics of the current primary node.

 > **Note**: OS and DB metrics are retained for a period of 20 days.